History of the potato: Europe

 Europeans in South America were aware of the potato by the mid-16th century but refused to eat the plant.
 For the Spaniards the potato was regarded as a food for the natives: the Spanish conquerors speak most favourably of the potato, but they recommend it especially for the natives who have to do the heaviest jobs.
 A similar pattern occurred in England where the potato became the food of the working class.
 In 1553, in the book Crónica del Peru, Pedro Cieza de León mentions he saw it in Quito, Popayán and Pasto in 1538.
 Basque fishermen from Spain used potatoes as ships' stores for their voyages across the Atlantic in the 16th century and introduced the tuber to western Ireland, where they landed to dry their cod.
 The English privateer Sir Francis Drake, returning from his circumnavigation, or Sir Walter Raleigh's employee Thomas Harriot, are commonly credited with introducing potatoes into England.
 In 1588, botanist Carolus Clusius made a painting of what he called "Papas Peruanorum" from a specimen in the Low Countries; in 1601 he reported that potatoes were in common use in northern Italy for animal fodder and for human consumption.

 The potato first spread in Europe for non-food purposes.
 It was regarded with suspicion and fear due to it being a member of the nightshade family.
 Europeans assumed its resemblance to nightshade meant that it was the creation of witches or devils.
 At first it was mostly used as fodder for livestock or to feed the starving.
 In Northern Europe it was grown as an exotic novelty in botanical gardens.
-It was first eaten on the continent at a Seville hospital in 1573.
-After Philip II received potatoes from Peru, he sent harvested tubers to the pope, who sent them to the papal ambassador to the Netherlands because he was ill.
-Clusius indirectly received his tubers from the ambassador; he planted them in Vienna, Frankfurt, and Leyden, and is the person who widely introduced the plant to Europe.
-It was grown for flowers by Rudolph Jakob Camerarius (1588) and others; John Gerard added the first printed picture of the potato to Herball (1597), although he thought that the plant was native to Virginia.